 How Does Humidity Affect Glue Performance?

 Lash retention is client retention!

-- Try adding Booster to your pretreatment routine to speed up the glue’s curing time!
+Incorporate a Booster in your pretreatment process to speed up the adhesive's curing time.

-Step 1) Start from the left and find your level:beginner, intermediate or advanced.
+Step 1) Begin on the left and identify your expertise level:beginner, intermediate, or advanced.

 Step 2) Pinpoint the temperature range of your workspace.

 Step 4) Glide your finger across to discover our top adhesive recommendations.